antisocialmedia/antisocial/README.md

 # antisocial
 A private, end-to-end encrypted social media platform for the masses (licensed under AGPLv3)

+### NOTICE: ANTISOCIAL IS STILL BEING PROTOTYPED.
+DO NOT RUN AN INSTANCE!

 ## Client
 The client uses Electron and is available at `client/`.